Funding Your Seminary Study

 Dean's Fellowships

-Dean’s Fellowships are the most abundant of the merit awards (approximately 35 are awarded annually), and are chosen on the criteria of proven academic excellence and extra-curricular commitments.
+Dean’s Fellowships may be awarded on the criteria of proven academic excellence and extra-curricular commitments.
 To be considered for a Dean’s Fellowship one must apply with a 3.3 or above cumulative GPA from their most recent degree program.
 To maintain their Dean’s Fellowships these students must earn a cumulative 3.3 GPA during their studies at BUSTH.

 Leadership Fellowships